jkantorow/F23-CHME-5137-Final-Project/README.md

 * Make representative graphic of phenol-coal reaction.
 * Make a representative graphic of each "event" happening
 * Make a logic tree (flow chart) of the pseudocode we are using.
+* Create a graphic of the states of the system over computational time formatted as heat maps of each molecule "crosslinking" in space.